cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 I would like the slight appearance to be plain and corporate like.

-The Front page should have a search facility allowing users to search for products a carousel showing a selection of film products for sale on the right-hand side section for news which banyan videos been fit.
+The Front page should have a search facility allowing users to search for products It should have a carousel showing a selection of film products for sale It should show for news which banyan videos been fit.
 This will not be an integrated feed to new sites, but a section allowing banyan videos administrators to post corporate messages and news.

 On the page there should be an integrated session for classified ads.
 Banyan videos will sell this space to the public for their ads at a fee on the bottom half of the screen there should be more article links to other important news on the web.
 This will have a small title and description, a picture, all linkable to the source material.
 The colour theme should be plain and simplistic, and the appearance of the site should be whitish and clean.